 West Kirby, Merseyside, United Kingdom

-adventures in clean, assessment, business, caitlin walker, clean approaches for coaches, clean coaching, clean feedback, clean language, clean questions, clean set up, clean space, coaching, david grove, developmental tasks, drama triangle, education, emergent knowledge, feedback, ilm, james lawley, learning, marian way, maths, metaphor, nlp, northern taste of clean, online training, patterns, penny tompkins, practice group, shaun hotchkiss, sue sharp, symbolic modelling, systemic modelling, teleseminar, the pro model, training, triune brain, what would you like to have happen, whirlygig
+adventures in clean, assessment, business, caitlin walker, clean approaches for coaches, clean coaching, clean feedback, clean language, clean questions, clean set up, clean space, coaching, david grove, drama triangle, education, emergent knowledge, feedback, from contempt to curiosity, ilm, james lawley, learning, marian way, maths, metaphor, nlp, northern taste of clean, online training, patterns, penny tompkins, practice group, shaun hotchkiss, sue sharp, symbolic modelling, systemic modelling, teleseminar, the pro model, training, triune brain, what would you like to have happen, whirlygig

 can you use Clean Language to help a business client to clarify what they want